-The broken penis will be very swollen at this time.
+The shaft will be very swollen at this time.
 The only way to locate the actual injury is with degloving and/or corpus cavernosography or ultrasound (Two very expensive types of medical picture taking).

 There Is Simpler And Much Safer Surgery!

-But, if your physician says it is safe for you to wait a week to 12 days before surgery, there is a far less damaging surgery for fixing a broken penis.
+But, if your physician says it is safe for you to wait a week to 12 days before surgery, there is a far less damaging surgery to fix a broken penis.

 Delaying the surgery for 7-12 days allows the swelling of the broken penis to go away.
 This makes it easy to identify location of the tear(s) and repair it.

 Once the swelling has gone, the tear can usually be felt just by running a finger over the bent area.
 It usually appears as a small lump.
 This lump is usually just clotted blood.

 This method has be extremely accurate in discovering the location of the wound.

 However, waiting is not always possible.
 It depends on the extent of the injury.

 Then (instead of completely peeling the skin off of the penis), only a small 2 cm incision is made directly over the lump.